We are a small owner operated hotel nestled in the village street overlooking the Sound of Iona.

 We aim to provide a home away from home with all the comforts of great food and attentive service.

-In the hotel, the lounges are well stocked with fiction and non-fiction, spotters guides and Scottish and island history.
-But with the advent of kindle, it is easy to carry a library with you.
+In the hotel, the lounges are well stocked with fiction and non-fiction, spotters guides and Scottish and island history books.
+But with the advent of Kindle it is easy to carry a library with you.
 We do have wifi but our signal is not strong or consistent.
 Many guests enjoy the opportunity of being truly away from technology and TV to enjoy the beauty and peace of Iona.

 The geology of Iona is distinct from Mull, and has some of the oldest rock on earth.
 Each beach has it’s own character and colours that range from grey, to red, green, white and pink.
 A visit to the Heritage Centre on Iona is well worth while.
-One ticket gives multiple entries and also gives a social history of the Island and is great for a rainy day.
+Entry is free and gives a social history of the Island and is great for a rainy day or to buy small gifts.

 Walking and hiking - you just need a map!
 Ask at reception for our simple walks guides.
-If you want to be guided on your walk David Alloway runs Iona Trails (www.ionatrails.com).
+If you want to be guided on your walk David Allaway runs Iona Trails (www.ionatrails.com).

-In terms of bikes some regulars bring their own but they can be hired from the Finlay Ross store in the village and we have some golf clubs that can be rented for a donation towards the Iona Housing Partnership.
-New for 2017!
-The Iona Craft Shop (www.ionacraftshop.com) have 8 new bikes for hire.
-Joyce and Linsay McIntyre at Skerryvore (www.skerryvore-iona.co.uk) continue to rent out bikes.
-Please contact them both directly.
+In terms of bikes some regulars bring their own but they can be hired from The Iona Craft Shop (www.ionacraftshop.com) .
+Please contact them directly.

 Other things you might like to bring include kites, fishing rods, painting gear, telescopes, bird and flower spotting guides - the list can be endless!